 It took police an hour to control the rioting, and a few days later, NJPW was banned from Sumo Hall for two whole years by the Tokyo Sumo Association.
 They had previously banned Giant Baba’s AJPW after signing sumo wrestlers Hiroshi Wajima and John Tenta (Earthquake in the WWF).

-The high point of his almost four years in the company was winning the IWGP Heavyweight Championship on April 24th, 1989, against Shinya Hashimoto.
+The high point of his almost four years in the company was winning the prestigious IWGP Heavyweight Championship on April 24th, 1989, against the rough Shinya Hashimoto.
 Afterward, Vader gained instant worldwide credibility and different endorsement opportunities.

 Just in case you were wondering, there were never any hard feelings between Big Van Vader and Antonio Inoki.
 Going to Japan and later becoming the IWGP Champion was one of the best career decisions Vader ever made.
 "Antonio Inoki was the man.
 He would find the best Shiatsu masseuse in the area possible, you know, one of those girls who could do wonders on your back and take off their shoes and walk all over you in the right places?
 Anyhow, they would just randomly show up unannounced in my hotel room and Shiatsu the hell out of me, free of charge.
 I never knew when this was going to happen, but boy, let me tell you, I liked that kind of surprise.
 I could be hanging out and minding my own business and then all of a sudden, knock, knock, knock…Shiatsu!"